 Westfield Bank opens its Park Street Branch

-Our first drive-up opens.
+Our first drive-up opens September of 1960 at our Arnold Street location.
 We continue to focus on customer convenience with online and mobile banking and weekend hours at many branch offices.

 Our corporate offices and main branch at 141 Elm Street in Westfield opens.

 Westfield Bank opens its Agawam Branch.

 Our first computer is purchased.
 Today, Westfield Bank offers the latest technology to make banking more efficient and convenient.

 The Arnold Street Branch opens its doors (Westfield).

 Westfield Bank celebrates its 125th anniversary with every employee of the bank dressing in traditional 1853 period clothing.